stilldavid/userland-book/literary_environment/index.md

 sort
 ----

-To get back on track, there's a problem here.
+There's a problem here.
 Our author list is out of order, and thus confusing to reference.
 Fortunately, since one of the most basic things you can do to a list is to sort it, someone else has already solved this problem for us.
 Here's a command that will give us some organization:

 <!-- exec -->